 Pro Sports Orthopedics advice: What is best treatment of Plantar Fasciitis

 There is good news and bad news.
 The Good news is that this condition is usually non-surgical and usually does not require a specialist to treat.
 The bad news is that recovery can be a slow process.
 Mild sprains, and Plantar fasciitis is a sprain, should be first treated with R.I.C.E.
 If you have never heard of R.I.C.E. it is just a simple way to remember Rest, Ice, Compression, and Elevation (above your heart).
 Over the counter NSAIDs can help temporarily manage the pain.
 Stretching your arches is key.
 Checking to make sure your shoes are supporting your arches.
 There are also over the counter splints that you can wear at night to help stretch the arch.

-For All Star Orthopedics care and the best treatment of Plantar Fasciitis call today!
+For Orthopedics care and the best treatments of Plantar Fasciitis call today!
 817-375-5200

 It is a long process of weeks to months for Plantar fasciitis to heal on its own, but with proper shoes, rest, splints, and stretches you can reduce the amount of time it takes to heal.
 Also, one should keep in mind that walking around in pain causes us to avoid the areas of the foot that hurt, shifting our weight onto muscles that don’t.
 This imbalance adds stress to your knees, hips, and back.
 Left unchecked you could be reading another article on one of those body parts.
 Start the path to recovery today.